 Let's say you consider the fact that 33% of respondents Love Coca-Cola an important finding and want it to stand out in the table.

-- Increase the pitch value to the desired size.
+- Increase the font size value to the desired size.
 In this example, we changed it from 10 to 12.

 The results are as follows: